MehulGarg22/MehulGarg22/README.md

 - 🔭 I’m currently working on ...
 Open Source Projects
 - 🌱 I’m currently learning ...
 Everything
 - 👯 I’m looking to collaborate on ...
-Project
+Projects
 - 💬 Ask me about ...
 Anything
-- 🥅 2020 Goals: Contribute more to Open Source projects and Learn New Tech-Stack.
+- 🥅 2020 Goals: Contribute more to Open Source Projects and Learn New Tech-Stack.

 ### Connect with me: